 Phayao feels like this odd town in the middle of nowhere in Northern Thailand.
 A place that you have absolutely no reason to go to.
-But it is a pleasant lakeside town, with a lot of local activities going on near the lake.
+But it is a pleasant lakeside town, with many local activities going on near the lake.

-The lake and the half drowned temple
+The lake and the half-drowned temple

 We met with an older lady in a local fish restaurant that said that her family moved to Phayao during the Second World War, at the time when some bombs fell on Bangkok.
 The lake was partly supposed to be a food reserve in times of war.
-First this was a small wetland but since it was often flooded the local government turned it in to a small lake.
+First, this was a small wetland, but since it was often flooded, the local government turned it into a small lake.

 The source of water in the lake is from 18 streams.
-In the middle of the lake there are historical remains of a submerged temple known as “Tilok Aram Temple” built during the reign of King Tilokaraj in the 15th century, the twelfth monarch of the Mengrai dynasty.
+In the middle of the lake, there are historical remains of a submerged temple known as “Tilok Aram Temple” built during the reign of King Tilokaraj in the 15th century, the twelfth monarch of the Mengrai dynasty.

 Wat Tilok Aram was located at a swamp by an intersection called Nhong Tao, a historic community in town.
-The temple was half drowned in 1941, when the Department of Fisheries built concrete gates to block the water from Nam Mae Ing and other rivers from Phee Pan Nam.
+The temple was half-drowned in 1941 when the Department of Fisheries built concrete gates to block the water from Nam Mae Ing and other rivers from Phee Pan Nam.
 The whole community sank to the bottom of Kwan Phayao.
-Some part of the temple can be seen above the surface making it look like a small island.
+Some temple parts can be seen above the surface, making it look like a small island.

-There is a boat service for around 20 baht to go out to the island.
+There is a boat service for around 20 baht to go to the island.
 Phayao Lake is also an inviting place for cycling along the lake.

-Brief history of Phayao
+A brief history of Phayao

 Phayao was founded in 1096 as a small city-state kingdom.
-In the 13th century it gained enough importance to be an equal partner with King Mangrai of Lanna and the Sukhothai kingdom.
-It didn’t last however.
+In the 13th century, it gained enough importance to be an equal partner with King Mangrai of Lanna and the Sukhothai kingdom.
+It didn’t last, however.
 Phayao was incorporated into the Lanna kingdom in 1338.

 We stopped in Phayao when we drove from Chiang Rai towards Nan on a roadtrip during the green season in 2017.
-Phayao is about 140 kilometers from Chiang Rai and nice place to spend a night.
-We found a local homestay just by the lake that was really cute, and with a lovely view of the lake.
+Phayao is about 140 kilometers from Chiang Rai and a nice place to spend a night.
+We found a local homestay just by the lake that was cute and with a lovely view of the lake.

-We had some local meals in no name restaurants but a famous eatery we did try out was the restaurant called So Good.
-It did not dissapoint.
+We had some local meals in no-name restaurants.
+One famous eatery we did try out was the restaurant called So Good.
+It did not disappoint.
 Phayao has been promoted as the Vienna of the East.